 For this course, we will be using Principles of Human Anatomy, Ed 14 by Tortora and Nielsen.
 The text is available in both hard copy, and e-text.
 You will need access to WileyPLUS for the term in order to access the online practice platform we will be using throughout the course.
-Subscription prices vary depending upon whether you would like a physical copy of the text or a digital downloaded copy.
-Please note that WileyPLUS has a 14-day free trial you may start prior to purchasing or if receiving your online access code has been delayed.
+Subscription prices vary depending upon whether you would like a physical copy of the text (\$149) or a digital downloaded copy (\$94).
+Details will be provided on how to access the text on the course OWL site as we approach the course start date.
+Please note that WileyPLUS has a 14-day free trial you may start if receiving your online access code has been delayed.